Floorp-Projects/Floorp/mobile/android/android-components/components/service/sync-logins/README.md

 - A record with a blank `hostname` is invalid.
 - A record that doesn't have a `formSubmitURL` nor a `httpRealm` is invalid.
 - A record that has both a `formSubmitURL` and a `httpRealm` is invalid.

+#### `InvalidKeyException`

+This error is thrown in one of the two cases:

+1. An to unlock a database that was encrypted with a key
+2. An attempt to unlock a file that is not a database.

+SQLcipher does not give any way to distinguish between these two cases.

+Note: If the SQLcipher-based API (this version) is used to open a databases created with the mentat-based API (version 0.3.0 and earlier), this error will also be emitted.

+#### `RequestFailedException`

+This error is emitted during a call to `LoginsStorage.sync()` if we fail to connect to the sync servers.
+It indicates network problems.

 ## `SyncResult`